+4. Task IV: Research, Analysis, Government and Stakeholder Input
-3. Task III: Research, Analysis, Government and Stakeholder Input a.
-Acquire, analyze, validate, and describe all publicly available existing information related to the Plan Area.
-This includes all relevant documents as listed in the attachments, as well as any other past studies, plans, and assessments related to the Plan Area that the Proposer identifies.

-- b.
-Gather and validate information regarding the origins and evolution of the Park through archival research to ensure that the Master Plan honors the Park's cultural heritage.
-This includes but is not limited to: a boundary survey, investigating previous land use(s), key historical figures and communities, prior developments and renovations, and ecological shifts. - c.
-Perform field site reviews and investigations, including walk-throughs with staff members most knowledgeable about the maintenance, operations, condition and usage for all aspects of park infrastructure. - d.
-Conduct approximately 12 meetings and/or interviews with individuals and/or small groups of representatives from indigenous peoples, non-profits, organized stakeholder groups and government agencies that operate within and around the Plan Area.
-The purpose of these meetings is to identify the existing challenges, environmental concerns, desired improvements, and to understand their vision for the future of the Park.
-Data gathered from this type of outreach should be systematically collected and collated using a standard survey document which could also be distributed digitally for feedback from additional groups not interviewed in person. - e.
-After an initial review of background data, existing site conditions, and outreach to stakeholders and elected officials as outlined in Task II, one of the first tasks for the selected Proposer shall be to draft and vet a detailed and topically organized list of Master Plan objectives, and using this, to refine the detailed Master Plan scope of work delivery schedule. - f.
+- a.
+Acquire, analyze, validate, and describe all existing publicly available information related to the project and the project site.
+This includes all relevant documents as listed in the attachments, as well as any other past studies and planning documents related to the Plan Area that the Landscape Architect identifies. - b.
+Perform field site reviews and investigations, including walk-throughs with staff members most knowledgeable about the maintenance, operations, condition and use of the various site components. - c.
+Conduct approximately 12 meetings and/or interviews with government, non-profit and public representatives such as the Los Angeles Department of Recreation and Parks, Council Districts Nos.
+4 and 13, the Mayor's Office, LA Sanitation and Environment (LASAN), Los Angeles Department of Transportation (LADOT), LADWP, Caltrans, and other organized stakeholder groups that operate in the Plan Area such as the employees who operate the tennis center office, GPACC, and Friendship Auditorium; the educators who operate the LFNS; and the volunteers for the various sports clubs, organizations (ex.
+Hollywood Dog Obedience Club), etc., to identify existing site challenges, environmental constraints, desired improvements, and their preferred future vision.
+This data should be systematically collected and collated using a standard survey document which could also be distributed digitally for feedback from additional groups not interviewed in person.
+See Attachment 3 for a partial listing of important stakeholder groups. - d.
+After an initial review of background data, existing site conditions, and initial outreach to stakeholders and elected officials as outlined in Task II, one of the first tasks for the selected Landscape Architect shall be to draft and vet a detailed and topically organized list of Master Plan objectives, and using this, to refine the detailed Master Plan scope of work delivery schedule. - e.
 Convene additional meetings with public stakeholder groups that will provide more feedback and direction throughout the process.
 Review, confirm and/or recommend modifications to the Master Plan design objectives based upon this input.
-External stakeholders include but are not necessarily limited to: the Echo Park Neighborhood Council (NC), Elysian Valley Riverside NC, Historic Cultural North NC, Lincoln Heights NC, Greater Cypress Park NC, homeowner associations, residents, nearby businesses, other organized groups in the area, and other interested City residents with an interest in the Project.
-This should include communities that are immediately adjacent to the Plan Area, and other community groups within but not limited to Chinatown, Solano Valley, Cypress Park, Echo Park, Elysian Valley, Elysian Heights, Lincoln Heights, and Victor Heights. - g.
-Identify governmental agencies which have regulatory jurisdiction over any future alteration within the Plan Area boundaries, as well as understanding and documenting the requirements and procedures of these agencies as applicable to a Master Plan level design. - h.
-Conduct an environmental review of the Plan Area to evaluate the existing site features in terms of condition, need for upgrade, visual quality, environmental quality, and public use value.
-Identify potential environmental constraints and describe potential mitigations for the environmental clearances that will be required to execute recommended projects. - i.
-Deliverables: Landscape Architect must provide the following as deliverables for Task III: - Summary of meeting notes, surveys, and analysis of information received. - Draft and final versions of Research and Analysis findings. - Valid maps detailing parcel ownership & boundaries, utilities, drainage, site conditions, etc.
+External stakeholders include but are not necessarily limited to: Neighborhood Councils, homeowner associations, residents, nearby businesses, other organized groups in the area, and other interested City residents with an interest in the Project.
+This should include communities that are immediately adjacent to the Plan Area, and other community groups in Los Feliz, Franklin Hills, Silverlake, and Atwater since this is a component of the Griffith Park region.
+A partial list of community groups is attached Attachment 4.

+f.
+Identify governmental agencies which have regulatory jurisdiction over any future alteration within the project boundaries, and understand and document the requirements and procedures of these agencies as applicable to a Master Plan level design.